noahjpark/Algorithms/Arrays and Strings/README.md

-These are various algorithm solutions for Array and String type problems.
+These are my algorithmic solutions for Array and String type problems.